In one of your interviews you said that you visit Ukraine three times a year and spend a few weeks there. What exactly do you do here?

 Yes, because we donʼt have enough planes that could do it...

-Thatʼs right.
-But it could still be, say, 20% offense and 80% defense, or 10% offense and 90% defense.
-I think itʼs even less now.
-So I would allocate a little more to offense.
 But that requires the right weapons systems — and some of them are available, like the GBU-39.
 You need enough of the right aircraft — and some weapons are coming, like the ERAM.
-These assets can be used to attack and push the Russians further away: increase the zone of impact from 90-100 kilometers to 400 kilometers.
-Then it will be harder for the Russians.
-But that requires a lot of weapons, which the United States has to supply, Europe has to buy, Ukraine has to use, and commanders have to distribute forces correctly.
+These assets can be used to attack and push the Russians further away — increase the zone of impact from 90-100 kilometers to 400 kilometers.

 Speaking of weapons, will the US sell them?

-Ukraine has been asking for Tomahawks for a long time, because these missiles hit even further.
+Ukraine has been asking for “Tomahawks” for a long time, because these missiles hit even further.

-I love Tomahawks and have launched them a lot.
-The enemy didn’t like them.
-They are very good weapons, but the number of these missiles is limited.
-Just like the number of ground-based launchers.
-And I’m not 100% sure whether the Tomahawks that Ukraine will receive will have all the survivability characteristics that allow American Tomahawks to reach their targets.
-Maybe, maybe not.
+And I’m not 100% sure whether the “Tomahawks” that Ukraine will receive will have all the survivability characteristics that allow American Tomahawks to reach their targets.
+Maybe it will, maybe it wonʼt.
 And they are expensive compared to other means of destruction.
-The President [Trump] said “maybe,” but that was a long time ago, and I haven’t seen any concrete steps.
+The President [Trump] said “maybe”, but that was a long time ago, and I haven’t seen any concrete steps.

-I respect President Zelenskyʼs right to talk about the weapons he wants.
+I certainly defer to President Zelensky.
+You know, itʼs his right to say what is his favorite weapon or most desired weapon, and thatʼs okay.
 But I would probably insist on doubling the number of ERAMs.
 The most important thing is that the US supplies offensive munitions, and which ones — Tomahawk, ATACMS, ERAM — is not so important.
-We want you to win.

 Do you think the Trump administration wants us to win?